robvet/dapr-workshop/Assignment03/step-by-step.md

      - finecollectionservice
    ```

-You've specified a different type of pub/sub component: (`pubsub.rabbitmq`).
-In the `metadata` section, you instruct Dapr how to connect to the RabbitMQ container you started in step 1 (running on localhost on port `5672`).
+You've now specified a the Dapr **RabbitMQ** pub/sub component: (`pubsub.rabbitmq`).
+In the `metadata` section, you instruct Dapr how to connect to the RabbitMQ container running on port `5672`).
 Ignore the other metadata for now.
-In the `scopes` section, you scope the usage of the component.
-Now, only the TrafficControlService and FineCollectionService can consume the pub/sub building block.
+In the `scopes` section, you limit the usage of this component. to the TrafficControlService and FineCollectionService.

 ## Step 3: Send messages from the TrafficControlService

-With the Dapr pub/sub building block, you use a *topic* to send and receive messages.
+With the Dapr pub/sub building block, you use a [topic](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions) to send and receive messages.
 The producer sends (or *publishes*) messages to the topic while one-to-many consumers subscribe to this topic to receive messages.
-First you'll prepare the TrafficControlService to send messages using Dapr pub/sub.
+First. you'll prepare the TrafficControlService to send messages using Dapr pub/sub.
 It'll become the *publisher*.

-1. Open the file `src/TrafficControlService/Controllers/TrafficController.cs` in the VS Code File Explorer.
+1. Open the file `src/TrafficControlService/Controllers/TrafficController.cs` in the VS Code.

 1. Near the end of the `VehicleExit` method, you find the code that sends a `SpeedingViolation` message to the FineCollectionService over HTTP: